Harrison Bader Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.08 team ERA that ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.02).

-- Athletics pitchers combine to give up the most home runs in baseball (118 total, 1.5 per game).
+- Athletics pitchers combine to surrender 119 total home runs at a clip of 1.5 per game (most in baseball).

-- In his most recent appearance on Wednesday, the right-hander threw five innings against the Cleveland Guardians, allowing four earned runs while surrendering nine hits.
+- The lefty last appeared on Thursday against the Cleveland Guardians, when he threw seven innings, allowing two earned runs while giving up four hits.

-- In five games this season, the 29-year-old has a 4.21 ERA and 10.5 strikeouts per nine innings, while giving up a batting average of .292 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.